THE UNIVERSITY OF IOWA

 If you retire under age 65 and continue on a University health plan, the Benefits Office will mail you information prior to your 65th birthday about continuing the University plan as a carve-out to Medicare.
 If you become eligible for Medicare prior to age 65 due to disability, please contact the Benefits Office.

 Medicare Part D: This provides prescription drug coverage, however, University health plans include prescription drug coverage that is as good as or better than the standard Medicare prescription coverage.
 This means that this is considered “creditable coverage” and you will not have to pay a penalty if you later decide to enroll in a Part D plan.
+You should not enroll in a Part D plan if you are enrolled in the University’s Employee or Retiree health plans.
+An exception is for Merit retirees.
+Some of the State of Iowa plans allow enrollment in a specific Medicare D plan designed to coordinate with specific State of Iowa retiree health plans.
 Letters of Creditable Coverage for Medicare D are mailed each October to active employees and spouses and retirees and spouses over age 65.

-E. Social Security: Contact the local Social Security Office at (866) 964-2039 approximately three months prior to the date on which you want payments to begin.
-You can also receive a projection of your benefits and apply for benefits on the Social Security website at: www.ssa.gov.
+C. Social Security: Contact the Social Security Administration approximately three months prior to the date on which you want payments to begin.
+You can receive a projection of your benefits and apply for benefits on the Social Security website at: www.ssa.gov.
+The Iowa City Social Security Office phone number is (866) 964-2039.

-F. Vacation and Sick Leave: You will be paid for all unused vacation plus up to $2,000 for unused accumulative sick leave.
+E. Vacation and Sick Leave: You will be paid for all unused vacation plus up to $2,000 for unused accumulated sick leave.
 Time records should be submitted as soon as possible after your last day of work.
+You have the option to contribute these payments to a Voluntary Retirement Savings account.

 If you are enrolled in the following voluntary plans at the time of retirement and have the premiums deducted from your paycheck, you should contact the insurance company at the number provided to discuss continuing it through direct billing after retirement.